Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 If you can demonstrate that the rights of the trademark owner have been exhausted, you may be able to avoid being held responsible.
 This would mean that the trade mark registration has either been declared invalid (the trade mark should not have been registered) or revoked (the trade mark should no longer be registered).
 If either of these happen, then the owner of the trade mark has lost their exclusive rights to the mark.

-3. If the Use of The Sign is Within a Defense
+3. If the Use of The Sign is Within a Defence

 UK legislation offers protections in cases where specific applications of a brand name are deemed lawful and do not amount to violation of rights.